yupcoding1/extraction_keyword/README.md

 - rake-nltk
 - yake
 - nltk
+- keybert
+- sentence-transformers
+- textrank4zh
+- langdetect

 ## Notes
 - The app uses NLTK for tokenization, stopword filtering, and text statistics.
 The first run will download required NLTK data.
 - For URLs, the app attempts to extract the main content by collecting all `<p>` tags.
-- Top n-gram keywords are filtered to exclude common English stopwords.
+- Top n-gram keywords are filtered to exclude common stopwords in the selected or detected language.
+- Auto language detection is powered by `langdetect` and supports English, Hindi, Marathi, and Arabic for stopword filtering.
+- For TextRank, ensure `networkx==2.8` is installed for compatibility with `textrank4zh`.

 ## License
 This project is for demonstration and educational purposes only.